gangtey-valley

 blog-images

 Gangtey is home to many yaks.
-These big, shaggy animals are often seen grazing in the meadows.
+You can often spot these large, shaggy animals grazing in the meadows.
 In winter, they look extra fluffy and adorable.

 Locals use yak milk to make cheese and butter, and some even offer yak rides.